If a facelift injury has set you back, we'll help you move forward

 There may be grounds to make a compensation claim if decisions made by the staff involved in your surgery and care amount to medical negligence.

 Can a private clinic be held liable for a cosmetic surgery injury?

 Under the Health and Social Care Act 2008, all private cosmetic surgery clinics must be registered with the industry's Care Quality Commission.
 This Commission regulates clinics.
 They ensure clinic facilities meet their essential requirements of safety and quality.

 Clinic inspections happen once a year.
 If failures in their essential requirements are found, fines can be imposed, or the clinic shut down.

 If personal injury is caused by failures in areas relating to the above legislation, a private clinic can be held liable.

-Do I have a facelift injury claim?
+How long do I have to make a facelift injury claim?

 Get an impartial opinion

-To get impartial advice on whether you have a claim, speak to a facelift injury claim expert on 0800 612 7456.
+To get impartial advice on whether you have a claim, speak to an injury claim expert on 0800 376 1001.

 A brief phone consultation will tell you exactly where you stand.
 There is no obligation to start a claim.